 In addition to his work with PIMF, David owns and operates NippsMedia, a full-service digital marketing agency located in southern New Jersey.David earned a B.S. in Finance from Rowan University in May of 2018.

 Salvatore joined PIMF in the Summer of 2015 as an intern and continued on to his current role for the Summer of 2016 until today.
-He recently graduated from Michigan State University with a Masters in Arts & Cultural Management.
+In 2018, he graduated from Michigan State University with a Masters in Arts & Cultural Management.
 He is originally from Melbourne, FL, and graduated in May 2016 from the University of Central Florida, where he earned his Bachelors of Music in Music Performance on the flute.

-Outside of PIMF, Sal is also the Education & Operations Manager at the Lansing Symphony Orchestra in Lansing, MI.
+Outside of PIMF, Sal is also the Operations Manager at the Virginia Symphony Orchestra in Norfolk, VA.
 Ever since beginning to play the flute at 8 years old, Sal has had a passion for music and its performance.